Published Thursday, 26th August 2021

 Alternatively, the Red Cross are already active in managing donations and supporting arrivals from Afghanistan, and wider local support will be needed from foodbanks and other charities, which can be found via Surrey Information Point.

 Thank you for your generosity and support.

-The Council is extending its support as part of the Government’s Afghan citizens’ resettlement scheme, which has been announced to provide safe refuge to those who supported our armed forces.
+The Council is extending its support as part of the Government scheme to provide safe refuge to those who supported our armed forces.

 The Afghan Relocations and Assistance Policy (ARAP) scheme is a bespoke resettlement scheme for current and former locally employed staff in Afghanistan which offers priority relocation to the UK to any current or former locally employed staff who are assessed to be under serious threat to life.
 Further information can be found on the Government fact sheet – Arap scheme